Scarlet by Genevieve Cogman

 Filed under Book Reviews

-Tags: Booking Ahead, Books, Caffeinated Book Reviewer, Fantasy, fiction, SPFBO, Sunday Post, Weekly wrap up
+Tags: Book Reviews, Booking Ahea, Books, Caffeinated Book Reviewer, Cherie Priest, Cinderwich, Fantasy, Genevieve Cogman, Laura Purcell, Moonstone, Scarlet, Sunday Post, Weekly wrap up

 I’m trying to get back into the habit of doing a round-up of the week just completed and also take a look at my plans for the forthcoming week.
 I rather got out of the habit of doing so but I would like to reinstate this type of post as I feel it keeps me on track.
 So, I’m linking up to The Sunday Post over at Kimberly’s Caffeinated Reviewer.
 Without further ado: